forgemedia-llc/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.5.3 - 11.19.2025 =
+* Added new Code Snippets (BETA) feature, which is now the default view in the Code tab.
+You can now create and manage PHP, JS, CSS, and HTML code snippets from inside Perfmatters.
+We store and load code snippets using a flat-file method and directly integrate with all of our existing optimization options for the best performance.
+* Moved the existing header, body, and footer code boxes to Code > Global Scripts.
+* Made style adjustments throughout the plugin UI.
+* Added built-in CSS selector exclusion for GeneratePress mobile menu.
+* Added new get_file_path utility method for use in various functions that need to determine the local file path for an asset loading on the front end.
+* Fixed an issue where missing image dimensions were not getting applied correctly for sites inside a subdirectory.
+* Removed BETA tag from Cloudflare Early Hints option.
+* Updated EDD plugin updater class to version 1.9.4.

 = 2.5.2 - 10.23.2025 =
 * Added new perfmatters_rucss_inline_stylesheets filter which allows you to inline any stylesheet already excluded from used CSS.